Inside you’ll find: The best books about homeschooling for mamas to read!

 Reading is a luxury when you’re a busy mom.
 But it’s also a necessity.

 Without quality books, we’d lack refreshment, inspiration, and growth.
-As I gear up to start our first official year of homeschooling, I knew I needed to arm myself with the wisdom of others who have gone on before.
+When I gear up to start our first official year of homeschooling, I knew I needed to arm myself with the wisdom of others who have gone on before.
 So despite the odds stacked against me, I made it a priority to read the best books for homeschool moms I could find.
+(Here’s how I find time to read while homeschooling four kids!)

 This post contains affiliate links for your convenience, read my full disclosure policy here.